freeCodeCamp/freeCodeCamp/guide/english/java/arraylist/index.md

   An ArrayList allows us to randomly access elements.
 ArrayList is similar to *Vector* in a lot of ways.
 But it is faster than Vectors.
 The main thing to note is that - Vectors are faster than arrays but ArrayLists are not.

   So when it comes down to choosing between the two - if speed is critical then Vectors should be considered, otherwise ArrayLists are better when it comes to storing large number of elements and accessing them efficiently.

+ **Synchronization of ArrayList in Java**

+ Implementation of arrayList is not synchronized is by default.
+It means if a thread modifies it structurally and multiple threads  access it concurrently, it must be synchronized externally.

+ **Performance and comparison to Linked List**

+ ArrayList is faster than LinkedList if you randomly access its elements.
+ ArrayList has direct references to every element in the list, so it can get the n-th element in constant time.
+LinkedList has to     traverse the list from the beginning to get to the n-th element.
+LinkedList is faster than ArrayList for deletion.

 ## More Information
 - [ArrayList Documentation](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html)